MingxiaGuo/English/EF/4-1_Entertainment.md

 TODD:  Angela loves plays.
 Thank you so much!
 Sally: You're welcome.
 ```
-# 3. Planning a night put with friends
+# 3. Planning a night out with friends
 ## Vocabulary:

 ### Adjectives to describe events